 Pour ¾ - 1 cup of batter onto the iron and close.
 Cook until golden and crisp on both sides.

 Serve immediately or store waffles in a warm oven until you're ready to serve.
-Don't forget the syrup!
+Don't forget the syrup, or other fun toppings !